kernelci/kci-dev/README.md

 > *cmdline tool for interact with KernelCI*

-kci-dev is a cmdline tool for interact with a enabled KernelCI server
+Stand alone tool for Linux Kernel developers and maintainers to interact with KernelCI services.

 ## Quickstart